Tung Oil vs Linseed Oil: Which to Use for Wood Projects?

 Characteristics Of Tung Oil

-• It dries slowly, allowing for better penetration into the wood and a more durable finish.
+- It dries slowly (2–3 days per coat), allowing deep wood penetration and a more durable finish.

-• The oil enhances the natural beauty of wood, providing a rich, warm appearance.
+- The oil enhances the natural beauty of wood with a rich, warm appearance that doesn’t yellow.

-• It is non-toxic when fully cured, making it a safe option for food contact surfaces.
+- It is non-toxic when fully cured, making pure tung oil a safe option for food-contact surfaces like cutting boards.

 Characteristics Of Linseed Oil

-• Linseed oil provides a flexible and durable finish, ideal for wood surfaces.
+- Linseed oil provides a flexible and durable finish, ideal for indoor wood surfaces.

-• The oil deepens the color of the wood, bringing out the natural grain patterns.
+- The oil deepens the color of wood, bringing out natural grain patterns — but progressively yellows over time.

-• It hardens as it dries, creating a strong protective layer on the wood surface.
+- It hardens as it dries, creating a protective layer — though less hard than tung oil.

 Pros And Cons Of Tung Oil